shwezin-coder/Kdrama-Data-Analysis/README.md

 ## Overview

 Explore insights from a comprehensive analysis of a KDrama dataset sourced from Kaggle.
 This analysis is conducted using Python along with popular libraries such as Pandas, NumPy, Matplotlib, PrettyTable, and Seaborn.
-Additionally, Excel is utilized with XLOOKUP and text formulas for merging different Excel sheets.

 ## Data Exploration

+### Dataset
+- The final excel dataset has been uploaded.

 ### Prerequisites
 - Python (3.6 and above)